Dr. Craig T. Cobane

 What Brought Me to the HC

-The opportunity to take a leading role in designing and constructing the only Honors College in the Commonwealth and to work with and learn from a great group of colleagues and live in the community of Bowling Green brought me to WKU.
+The opportunity to take a leading role in designing and constructing the first Honors College in the Commonwealth and to work with and learn from a great group of colleagues and live in the community of Bowling Green brought me to WKU.

 A Little About Myself

 I became a professor as a result of JRR Tolkien and a ruined date.
 I am a life long member of Steeler Nation.
-In a former life know as my youth, I spent ten summers working in the charter sport fishing industry – many of my fondest memories are of fishing on Lake Michigan.
+In a former life known as my youth, I spent ten summers working in the charter sport fishing industry – many of my fondest memories are of fishing on Lake Michigan.
 I gave up fishing professionally to run a re-election campaign for my congressman.
 I miss fishing more than politics.